cs2113-s23/cs2113-s23.github.io/labs/04-gui.md

 You may also create additional classes as you see fit to complete this assignment.

 You should use your completed Enigma code from [lab-1](/lab/1), but if you did not fully finish that assignment, you can use the following class files to complete this assignment.
-(Note that only compiled version of `Enigma` and `Rotor` are provided, but the full src of `Comms` is available.)
+(Note that only compiled version of `Enigma` and `Rotor` are provided, but the full source of `Comms` is available.)
 * [Enigma.class](/src/Enigma.class)
 * [Rotor.class](/src/Rotor.class)
 * [Comms.java](/src/Comms.java)